 In addition, the pH scale is logarithmic, which means that going from 4 to 3 isn’t a slight increase in acidity.
 Rather, each number on the pH scale is 10 times more than the next.
 For example, a water pH level of 14 is 10,000,000 times more alkaline than a pH level of 7.
 A high pH value in drinking water tells us that it's very alkaline.

-In general, chemicals, minerals, pollutants, soil or bedrock composition, and any other contaminants that interact with a water supply will create an imbalance in the water’s natural pH of 7.
+In general, chemicals, minerals, pollutants, soil or bedrock composition, and any other contaminants that interact with a water supply will create an imbalance in the natural pH of water is 7.
 In short, environmental factors are the biggest contributor to water pH, whether high or low.

 When it comes to increasing drinking water alkalinity, various chemicals and pollutants are known to cause high pH levels.
 If the soil or bedrock around groundwater sources includes carbonate, bicarbonate, or hydroxide compounds, those materials get dissolved and travel with the water.
 These mineral deposits also increase the alkalinity of the water.